Fish Embryo Development Stages

 - Mesolecithal eggs: of a medium size and with a moderate amount of yolk.

-- Macrolecithal eggs: large eggs with a corresponding large amount of yolk.
+- Macrolecithal eggs: large eggs with a correspondingly large amount of yolk.

 Typical phases of embryonic development:

-- Segmentation: during this phase a series of cell divisions take place that increase the size of the number of cells necessary for the second phase.
-This ends in a state called the blastula which is a hollow sphere of cells carved out my segmentation.
+- Segmentation: during this phase, a series of cell divisions take place that increase the size of the number of cells necessary for the second phase.
+This ends in a state called the blastula, which is a hollow sphere of cells carved out by segmentation.

-- Differentiation and organogenisis: the tissues and organs will be formed from the germ layers, fixing the structure of the new individual being formed.
+- Differentiation and organogenesis: the tissues and organs will be formed from the germ layers, fixing the structure of the new individual being formed.
+The complexity of these processes underscores the intricacy of life itself, as each phase is crucial in ensuring the proper development of a viable organism.

 Relationship